CommonAccord/Site-Org/Doc/Privacy/Com/Intel/Form.md

 3.Ti=Third-Party Services

 3.sec=This Privacy Notice does not address, and we are not responsible for, the policies and practices of third parties or other organizations that are not Intel service providers, including policies and practices related to privacy and security, data collection, processing, use, storage, and disclosure.
 This includes:  (a) any third party operating any site or service to which the Intel Services link – the inclusion of a link on the Intel Services does not imply endorsement of the linked site or service by us or by our affiliates; or (b) any app developer, app provider, social media platform provider, operating system provider, wireless service provider or device manufacturer (such as Facebook, Apple, Google, Microsoft, LinkedIn, etc.) - including any personal information you disclose to other organizations through or in connection with the Intel Services or our Social Media Pages.
 For example, we may use and direct you to a third party payment service to process payments made through the Intel Services.
-If you wish to make a payment through the Intel Services, your personal information may be collected by such third party and not by us, and will be subject to the third-party’s privacy policy, rather than this Privacy Notice.
+If you wish to make a payment through the Intel Services, your personal information may be collected by such third party and not by us, and will be subject to the third-party's privacy policy, rather than this Privacy Notice.

 4.Ti=Third-Party Advertisers